 - Addiction-like symptoms: The saying goes, the more you eat junk, the more you crave.
 And it’s true.

-- Not drinking enough water: It’s important to stay hydrated to fight off cravings.
+- Not drinking enough water: Dehydration can cause tons of issues and cravings too!
+It’s important to stay hydrated to fight off cravings.
 Fuel up!

-- Nutritional deficiencies: If your diet lacks protein and fiber, you may experience cravings.
+- Nutritional deficiencies: Being deficient can bring on cravings but also things like pica (when low in iron, calcium or zinc, for example, you may crave non-food items - like dirt!).
+And if your diet lacks protein and fiber, you may experience cravings.
 To add protein to your diet, read here.
 For fiber, all the info you need is here!

 What Do I Eat For Food Cravings?

 There are a ton of good foods out there that can satisfy your cravings without a problem.
+Make sure you get the vitamins and minerals you need to feel satisfied and healthy.
 I suggest you stock up on a few of these items and turn to them when you’ve got an uncontrollable urge.
 Chances are, they’ll do the trick:

 - Greek yogurt